realrolfje/anonimatron/docs/CONTRIBUTING.md

 ## Contributing code

 If you already figured out how to fix the bug you've found, or added a great feature, I'd like to hear from you.
 This being GitHub, you are welcome to [fork this repository](https://help.github.com/articles/fork-a-repo/).
 I'm happy to review your pull requests or look at your branch.

+## Publishing to mavenrepo (experimental)

+The `pom.xml` file adheres to http://central.sonatype.org/pages/requirements.html.
+Release to mavenrepo is based on https://medium.com/pleo/deploying-to-mavens-central-repository-835253a119db